Free Download

 What file types are supported?

 Sherlock Forensics Metadata Inspector supports JPEG, PNG, TIFF and RAW image formats with full EXIF data extraction.
-PDF metadata including XMP and document properties.
 Microsoft Office formats including DOCX, XLSX and PPTX with author, revision and editing time data.

 Does stripping metadata modify the original file?